codesimurg/myFreeCodeCampStudies/README.md

 # myFreeCodeCampStudies
-The code and the thought process behind it in from of comments.
+The code and the thought process behind it in form of comments.